DreamingRaven/python-ezdb/docs/source/serving.rst

 Mongo
 *****

-To connect to an non-sharded database with autnentication but no TLS/SSL:
+To connect to an non-sharded database with autnentication but no |tls|_:

 :|bash shell|_ example\::